what3words/w3w-swift-wrapper/README.md

 * voice

-If you have a voiceAPI enabled account, you may also call `autosuggest` with audio data for voice recognition.
-There is a minimal example of this below, but detailed information can be found [here](README.voiceAPI.md)
+If you have a VoiceAPI enabled account, you may also call `autosuggest` with audio data for voice recognition.
+In order for this to work, you must add a Voice API plan to [your account](https://accounts.what3words.com/billing).
+  There is a minimal [example of this below](#voice-example), but detailed information can be found [here](README.voiceAPI.md)

 ### Input 3 word address